Battered by currency swings, European firms unpick global production model

 "Natural hedges" occur when a business's structure protects it from exchange rate volatility, such as when suppliers, factories and customers operate in the same currency.

-That kind of model is typical for makers of perishable food and drinks that need production bases close to their delivery addresses, but it's less common for manufacturers of more durable goods like automobiles, electronics or clothing that often prioritise cheap labour and economies of scale - at least until recently.
+That kind of model is typical for makers of perishable food and drinks that need production bases close to their delivery addresses, but it's less common for manufacturers of more durable goods like automobiles, electronics or clothing that often prioritize cheap labor and economies of scale - at least until recently.

 In recent months their model has been challenged by big moves in the euro and the dollar as the European Union and the United States' economic outlooks diverged sharply.
-Last October the U.S. Federal Reserve announced it would halt the massive bond-buying programme launched five years ago to prop up its battered financial system, because an economic recovery was on track.
-But in January the European Central Bank kicked off its own programme of so-called quantitative easing in an attempt to revitalise the zone's moribund economy.
+Last October the U.S. Federal Reserve announced it would halt the massive bond-buying program launched five years ago to prop up its battered financial system, because an economic recovery was on track.
+But in January the European Central Bank kicked off its own program of so-called quantitative easing in an attempt to revitalize the zone's moribund economy.

 As a result the dollar and euro currencies sharply diverged too, and in the last nine months the cost of hedging against future volatility between them has roughly tripled.
 While that means far more players in the $5 trillion a day market have been actively guarding against swings in currencies, it also shows it is three times more expensive to do so.